 |Phone:||0434 929 590|

-Average Lifespan When considering a dog please realise you are taking it on for its lifetime.
-The average lifespan for the Great Dane is 9 to 10 years of age.
+When considering a dog, please realise that you are taking it on for its lifetime.
+The average life span is 7 to 10 years.

 Great Danes are known to be friendly, outgoing and kindly without nervousness.

 A Great Dane combines pride, strength & elegance with its noble appearance and a big, strong, well-coupled body.
 The Great Dane has an alert expression and majestic action, always displaying dignity.
 They come in a variety of recognized coat colours including blue, black, fawn, brindle, mantle (black with a white collar and trim) and harlequin (white base colour with black or blue patches).

 Short, dense and sleek looking, this coat is fairly low maintenance and a weekly once over brush and bath when needed is the basic requirement.
 Nails should be kept short and ears cleaned regularly.
 Moulting occurs all year round.
 They are usually a low to moderate shedder.